+Pancreatic neuroendocrine tumors account for less than 2% of new pancreatic cancer cases.
 In pancreatic adenocarcinoma, which accounts for the vast majority of pancreatic cancer cases, tumors arise from epithelial cells that line pancreatic ducts.
-With panNET, however, the disease arises from hormone-releasing cells in the pancreas, called islet cells.
+In patients with PNET, however, the disease arises from hormone-releasing cells in the pancreas, called islet cells.

-Patients with panNET generally have better prognoses than patients with pancreatic adenocarcinoma.
-Even in patients who have advanced panNET, the disease can be quite stable for several years without treatment, Dr. Diaz explained.
-Once the disease begins to progress, however, commonly used treatments such as chemotherapy and streptozocin, which is the only FDA-approved drug for panNET, have limited efficacy and can be highly toxic, he said.
+Patients with PNET generally have better prognoses than patients with pancreatic adenocarcinoma.
+Even in patients who have advanced PNET, the disease can be quite stable for several years without treatment, explained Luis Diaz, M.D., of the Johns Hopkins University Cancer Center, whose research and clinical work focuses on pancreatic and other gastrointestinal cancers.

 But once the disease begins to progress, Dr. Diaz continued, other therapies, including chemotherapy and streptozocin—which was the only drug approved for the treatment of PNET until the FDA approved everolimus and sunitinib—have limited efficacy and can be highly toxic.